 ALGERIA: Je Suis Africain - Rachid Taha

-The punky polyglot produces musical poetry that is simultaneously playful and political
+The punky polyglot produces musical poetry; simultaneously playful and political

 “Africa is often labelled or thought of as ‘Black Africa’, perhaps as a way for white people to segregate and discriminate, especially when the whole continent is tarnished with the same brush as being ‘third-world’; yet, Taha emphasises the proud identity that Arabs in North Africa should have as Africans and should honour their dual-heritage.”

 The opening track Ansit is a perfect introduction to the album.
 It contains Taha’s raspy voice, behind which a touch of cheeky hubris can be heard.
-Listening to the first song I get a sense that Taha’s passion is authentic, whilst at the same time I soon gathered an awareness that he does not take himself too seriously.
+Listening to the first song one gets a sense that Taha’s passion with which he performs is authentic, whilst at the same time its clear that he does not take himself too seriously.
 This is because one can almost hear his smile beginning to shine through as he plays; simply through the tone of his voice one can detect that he seems to really enjoy performing his music.
 However, Ansit contains a quality that a lot of Arabic rock has, namely the congruent use of electric guitar sounds with traditional Arab instruments.
 In this song, the Kaval, which is a type of Balkan flute (similar to the Kawala or the Ney, both types of Middle Eastern flute), as well as an Arab string section perfectly accompanies the edgier Western punk instrumentation.
 This fusion of styles sets the tone for the rest of the album, including the next song Minouche which has a flamenco flavour to it.
 Andalusian music of course has its roots in North Africa and this song feels like the start of his homage to Algeria and its neighbouring countries’ influence upon music in various parts of the world.

-The title track, and my favourite song on the album, however, take a different approach.
+The title track, and my favourite song on the album, however, takes a different approach.
 Instead of reminding its global audience of the quality of the music that has been exported from North Africa specifically, Taha instead proudly sings about the African roots of those who have made outstanding contributions to the worlds of academia, culture and politics.
 He is joined by fellow African musicians, including Assaba Dramé on the Malian n'goni and and Lassana Diabate on the Guinean balafon.
 The song implies that the beautiful soul of Africa encompasses those from every industry on every continent.
-He name-checks a vast list of writers, musicians and activists including Bob Marley, Angela Davis and himself before proclaiming ‘Africain’ despite the fact that they come from nations not seen as overtly ‘African’.
+He name-checks a vast list of writers, musicians and activists including Bob Marley, Angela Davis and himself before each time proclaiming ‘Africain’ despite the fact that they hail from nations not typically seen as overtly African.

 The inclusion of his own name, and especially that of the white-skinned, Algerian/French philosopher Jacques Derrida, is particularly noteworthy.
 This is because Africa is often labelled or thought of as ‘Black Africa’, perhaps as a way for white people to segregate and discriminate, especially when the whole continent is tarnished with the same brush as being ‘third-world’; yet, Taha emphasises the proud identity that Arabs in North Africa should have as Africans and should honour their dual-heritage.
 He implies that anyone with African roots or anyone who has resided in Africa, must be thankful to the continent for contributing to the tools that helped them achieve their success.